aws-samples/aws-kr-startup-samples/gen-ai/persona-chatbot-with-knowledge-base-for-amazon-bedrock/README.md

 * You have the necessary permissions to create and manage AWS resources
 * You have access to [Amazon Bedrock](https://aws.amazon.com/bedrock/) and the required model (e.g., Claude 3)
 * You have a [GitHub](https://github.com/) account and a personal access token with appropriate permissions
+* You have a [Docker](https://www.docker.com/products/docker-desktop/) in your local device for building image.

 ## Setup